 You can use it either pure or add essential oils to it.

-Many spas around the world use this oil as it’s packed with all the goodness our skin needs.
-The skin absorbs it easily and the oil leaves a nice softening layer.
+Many spas around the world use coconut oil as massage oil because it’s so good for the skin and very pleasant in its use.
+Coconut oil absorbs easily and leaves a nice softening layer.

 Lauric acid, vitamin E and other antioxidants in coconut oil have powerful anti-aging properties.

-You can read more about the health benefits of coconut oil for your skin here
+More about the health benefits of coconut oil for your skin here.

-Both liquid and solid coconut oil can be used as massage oil.
-If you are using the oil in solid form, it will quickly melt between your hands.
+If used in solid form, it will quickly melt between your hands.